 President Bush was not well liked by the Cuban government

-Billboard depicting Bush and Hitler as a Cuban exile who blew up a Cuban plane killing all those on board and is now in an American prison.
-The Cuban government has requested extradition, but this has been denied.
+One of the billboards depicted both President Bush and a Cuban exile, who had blown up a Cuban plane, killing all those on board.
+Both were portrayed as Hitler.
+The Cuban government had requested the exile’s extradition, but this request had been denied.

 Havana Homestay